-- 5. If CA users will connect to the workspace repository through a Windows user account, skip the remaining steps.
-If CA users will connect to the workspace repository through an SQL Server login account, click the server name in the Object Explorer pane and choose Properties from the right-click menu.
+- 5. If EA users will connect to the workspace repository through a Windows user account, skip the remaining steps.
+If EA users will connect to the workspace repository through an SQL Server login account, click the server name in the Object Explorer pane and choose Properties from the right-click menu.
 The Server Properties window opens. - 6.
 Select the Security page.
 In the Server authentication area, select SQL Server and Windows Authentication mode, then click OK. - 7.
 In the Object Explorer pane, click Security > Logins and choose New Login... from the right-click menu.
 The Login - New window opens. - 8.
 Select the General page.
 In the Login name field, enter the database login name, then choose SQL Server authentication.
 Enter the password for the database login in the Password and Confirm password fields, then click OK.
-The new login is displayed in the Object Explorer pane.

-- 9. In the Object Explorer pane, expand the database you created for the workspace repository.
+The new login is displayed in the Object Explorer pane. - 9.
+In the Object Explorer pane, expand the database you created for the workspace repository.
 Click Security > Users and choose New User... from the right-click menu.
-The Database User - New window opens. - 10.Select the General page.
+The Database User - New window - 10.Select the General page.
 Define the database user: - In the User name field, enter the database user name. - In the Login name field, enter the database login name.
-Use the browse button to browse for the login name. - Note: You specify the login name, not the database user name, when you create or connect to a workspace, so it is usually best to make the user name and login name the same. - In the Database role membership pane, check db owner, then click OK.
+Use the browse button to browse for the login name.

+In the Database role membership pane, check db owner, then click OK.
 The new user is displayed in the Object Explorer pane.